 5) Cooperation and Collaboration

-A commitment is made to encourage meaningful cooperation and collaboration among relevant governmental agencies and community stakeholders to establish a framework for multiple stakeholders to set shared goals and focus on coordination and accountability.
+A commitment is made to encourage meaningful cooperation and collaboration among relevant government agencies and community stakeholders to establish a framework for multiple stakeholders to set shared goals and focus on coordination and accountability.
 More about model programs that emphasize multi-departmental coordination here.

 6) Safe System Approach

 City stakeholders leading Vision Zero efforts commit to gather, analyze, utilize, and share reliable data to understand traffic safety issues and prioritize resources based on evidence of the greatest needs and impact.
 Examples of the importance of data, especially the High-Injury Network, are here and here.
 This is a place where important intersecting priorities should also be integrated, such as areas of high poverty rates, high transit ridership, and relevant demographics of communities most negatively impacted by unsafe streets and land use designs.

 8) Community Engagement

 Opportunities are created to invite meaningful community engagement, such as select community representation on the Taskforce, broader community input through public meetings or workshops, online surveys, and other feedback opportunities.
 Examples of strong community engagement strategies and considerations are here and here and here.
 And consider ways to build community capacity and compensate community leaders for their time and expertise, such as this example.

 The city’s process is transparent to city stakeholders and the community, including regular updates on the progress on the Action Plan and performance measures, and a yearly report (at minimum) to the local governing board (e.g., City Council).
 Read about one community’s process here and here.